Late 90s: the beginning

 At Ocapi, when we established an office, it was my first time using Macs.
 In Brazil, they were always extremely expensive, and for me it was hard to justify the cost.
 I remember that even using the same Intel processors, Macs had much better thermals and battery life than Linux and Windows machines.
 At Ocapi, we started using Macs because they were easier to maintain as the equipment for the engineering team.
 We used Mac minis extensively.
 Those Macs were still upgradable, so we could easily upgrade RAM and storage.
 I remember I also started using the Magic Mouse and Magic Keyboard.
 Later, I figured out how much the Magic Mouse lacked in ergonomics.

 Ocapi grew to become Brazil's leading independent dynamic creative optimization company, delivering over 2.5 billion ad impressions per month.
 We were one of the largest AWS customers in Brazil at that time.
 I learned a lot about cloud infrastructure and how to scale a large web application with near real-time requirements.
-We had to preproprocess the wikipedia dump, index thousands of products, calculate the weights for the product descriptions, index the content of the web pages where the ads are being display to identify the related products etc. And on top of that have precise reporting and controls over ad delivery.
+We had to preprocess the Wikipedia dump, index thousands of products, calculate the weights for the product descriptions, index the content of the web pages where the ads are being displayed to identify the related products, etc. And on top of that, have precise reporting and controls over ad delivery.

 2016 to 2025: Elixir, Phoenix, PostgreSQL, and AI